On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 OMR, MIS

-Rate of patients with first-time malignant neoplasms stage 3-4
+Rate of first-time detected patients with stage 3-4 malignant neoplasms

 once a year